adobe/mkto-flow-lookup/README.md

 This is a proof-of-concept for Marketo Self-service Flow steps on IO Runtime.
 It includes a light API implementation of the AIO files library to support managing the list of available files.

 - It currently reads files synchronously and has an unknown maximum file size when executed on a 256mb action
-- The SSFS API is partially implemented.
+- The SSFS API is fully implemented.
 Async submission works and the callback produces correct results and validates.
 Service Definition is implemented
 - End-to-end tests cannot be run locally due to usage of the AIO Files library
 - AIO files is currently the only supported file store
 - lookup search is exact match only